-Southern Charm …it’s with a somewhat sombre mood that I’m penning the second to last in this series of blogs on reality TV.
-This is partly because all the fizzy heavy hitters are now on summer [...]
+Southern Charm …it’s with a sombre mood that I’m penning the penultimate blog of this quartet on Reality TV.
+This is partly because all the fizzy, heavy hitters are now on summer recess – [...]

 Below Deck Down Under Let’s talk about islands, or at least distant places where the waterline is visible on waking, and sand, softer than a grainy sandwich in Margate, is a footstep from your [...]